 We focus on the molecular mechanism of rhodopsin-like ion pumps and channels, and on their optogenetic applications.

 Functional analysis of electrogenic membrane proteins

-Expression of ChR2 together with light-activated rhodopsin like hyperpolarizing ion pumps, allows the multimodal control of the cells in culture as well as in living animals simply by light with high spatiotemporal resolution in a minimally invasive manner.
-ChR2 and our newly developed analogues are used worldwide for basic neurobiological research, for biomedical applications and for drug discovery as well.
+Expression of ChR2 together with light-activated rhodopsin-like hyperpolarising ion pumps allows the multimodal control of cells in culture as well as in living animals simply by light with high spatiotemporal resolution in a minimally invasive manner.
+ChR2 and our newly developed analogues are used worldwide for basic neurobiological research, for biomedical applications and for drug discovery.